 In the past decades, the household sector has played an increasingly important role in the financial system in Taiwan.
-Household loans extended by all banks as a percentage of total loans of the banking system have significantly risen, to 46.0% as of March 2010 from 40.2% at end-2000.
-At the same time, loans to private enterprises as a percentage of total loans have stagnated at around 40%, and loans to government agencies have decreased by 6.5%.
+Household loans extended by all banks as a percentage of total loans of the banking system have significantly risen to 46.0% as of March 2010 from 40.2% at end-2000.
+At the same time, loans to private enterprises as a percentage of total loans have stagnated at 40% or so and loans to government agencies have decreased by 6.5%.

 For policymakers, the concern is whether financial stability is affected by greater household indebtedness.
-By observing the recent development of household debt and the early warning indicators, we probe into the core issues behind the increase in household borrowing.
-This paper looks at Taiwan's household debt situation and analyzes the potential threats likely to have an adverse impact on its credit quality.
-Finally, we present the government's recently adopted policies, designed to take preemptive actions against these problems in order to maintain financial stability.
+By observing the recent development of household debt and the early warning indicators, we probe into the core issues behind the increasing household borrowing.
+This paper looks at Taiwan's household debt situation, and analyzes the potential threats likely to have an adverse impact on its credit quality.
+Finally, we present the recent government's policies adopted to take preemptive actions against these problems to maintain the financial stability.

 This paper is organized as follows.
 Section Two introduces the compilation of Taiwan's household debt statistics.
-Section Three describes household debt quality and its implications for financial stability.
+Section Three describes household debt quality and its implications on financial stability.
 Section Four discusses the potential threats of household debt.
 Section Five presents the government's policy measures.
 Section Six concludes the paper.